 - Lavender – Lavender is a fragrant herb that attracts bees and butterflies.
 Their light purple flowers paired with their light gray-green foliage make them a nice muted contrast against the bright colors of a summer flower garden.
 Harvest the flower stalks and dry them to create a natural potpourri for your home.
 Lavender requires full sun to thrive, and will not tolerate even partial shade.

-- Sea Holly – Resembling thistle, these silvery blue green flowers are great for adding contrast to a brightly colored flower bed in your garden or add variety to a floral arrangement.
-They are often dried to preserve their unique and long lasting prickly flowers.
-They require full sun, and grow in perennial zones 3 through 8 and need regular watering.
+- Sea Holly – Resembling thistle, these silvery blue-green flowers are great for adding contrast to a brightly colored flower bed in your garden or add variety to a floral arrangement.
+They are often dried to preserve their unique and long-lasting prickly flowers.
+They require full sun, grow in perennial zones 3 through 8 and need regular watering.

-- Globe Amaranth – Also known as Globe Flowers, these annuals bloom from midsummer to mid-fall with the blooms lasting year round in some cases.
-They thrive under sunny and dry climates, and their ability to attract butterflies make them an ideal choice for a drought-resistant garden.
+- Globe Amaranth – Also known as Globe Flowers, these annuals bloom from midsummer to mid-fall with the blooms lasting year-round in some cases.
+They thrive in sunny and dry climates, and their ability to attract butterflies make them an ideal choice for a drought-resistant garden.
 Whether they’re freshly cut or dried, the fuzzy bright purple globes will complement any summer floral arrangement.

 - Shrub Rose – Shrub roses refer to any rose that doesn’t fit into the main rose categories.
 They are known for being hardy and repeat bloomers.
 They are one of the easiest types of roses to care for, so if you’re a gardening beginner, plant shrub roses for blooms that will last all summer long.
 They are available in a wide variety of colors and their bloom styles can vary from cabbage-like to single.